hmsiccbl/screensaver1/README.txt

 Directory Contents
 ------------------

+.eclipse.classes/ The place for Eclipse to build its own versions of the .class
+                  files.

 .eclipse.prefs/   Contains exported preference files from the Eclipse IDE, which
                   are intended to be shared among the project's developers.

+.myeclipse/       The MyEclipse project settings directory.

+.settings/        The Eclipse .settings directory.

 build/			      Destination for exploded WAR, JAR, and EAR files (the project
                   only builds a WAR file currently).

 lib/  				    Java JAR (library) files.
 Subdirectories reflect origins of
                   related JAR files.
 JAR files at the top level of this directory are shared, and potentially satisfy dependencies of the project's source code and of the third-party libraries used by the project (e.g. of Hibernate, XDoclet, etc.).
 Subdirectories named 'unused' contain JARs that are not depended upon by the project's source code or third-party libraries.

 resources/  	    Java resource files; i.e., files that can found within the
                   project's Java classpath via Java's resource loading mechanism.

 sql/				      SQL schema.

 src/			 	      Java source code (only).

 web/				      Web application-specific files, used to generate a WAR file.

+.classpath        The Eclipse .classpath file.

+.project          The Eclipse .project file.

+.springBeans      The MyEclipse .springBeans file.

 build.xml         Ant build file.

 LICENSE           GNU General Public License.

 README.txt			  This magnificent file.